peternortonuk/mongodb-analytics/README.md

 #### confirm the version
 #### >> mongo --version
 #### copy the uri from atlas and modify password placeholder, then test the connection
-#### >> mongo "blahh" --ssl --authenticationDatabase admin --username analytics --password analytics-password
+#### >> mongo "uri" --ssl --authenticationDatabase admin --username analytics --password analytics-password

 ## import data from csv
 #### go to location of file. here we're using this file: movies_initial.csv